cleifwork/GAUTOCHARGER/README.md

-# GAUTOCHARGER-V3 (SMTP): AutoCharging Solution - FOR VPN USE
+# GAUTOCHARGER-V3 (SMTP): AutoCharging Solution - For VPN users

 **GAutoCharger-V3** is a battery management automation solution designed for laptops running Windows OS that function as servers and remain connected to a power source 24/7.
 This tool intelligently controls the charging process by managing a Tapo Smart Plug (e.g., P100) via Wi-Fi.
 It ensures that the battery is charged only when necessary, extending battery life and improving overall health by avoiding constant charging cycles.